GeoffreyFClark/Top-Post-Aggregator/README.md

 AI/ML to summarize overarching trends on Reddit + report HOT-TREND headlines to humans.

-Then expand to other ever increasing sources of information and ability to provide spontaneous, pertinent, personalized messages to the user.
+Then add the ability to provide spontaneous, pertinent, personalized messages to the user.
+And expand to increasing sources of information.

 ## UseCase Example:
 I bought a new macbook, they are not #1 for gaming, but they are absolutely excellent for productivity.